 - Be active in Question Answer Platforms.
 I.e., Quora, Reddit.

-From Amateur Blogger to Expert Blogger
+From Amateur Blogger to not so amateur Blogger

 There are many quick ways to get traffic or get succeed with your amateur blog in the short run.
 However, not all of them are worth a shot.

-If you haven’t started a blog yet, do read my comprehensive guide on How to start a money making blog in 2021.
+If you haven’t started a blog yet, do read my comprehensive guide on How to start a money-making blog in 2021.